 The main masterpieces of the Thyssen-Bornemisza National Museum include “Saint Catherine of Alexandria” by Caravaggio, “Les Vessenots in Auvers” by Vincent Van Gogh, and “Dream Caused by the Flight of a Bee Around a Pomegranate a Second before Waking Up” by Salvador Dalí, but the paintings by Jan van Eyck, Frans Hals, Edgar Degas, Wassily Kandinsky, and René Magritte are also worth admiring.

 The Thyssen-Bornemisza National Museum is open every day from 12 pm to 4 pm (Mondays) or from 10 am to 7 pm (from Tuesday to Sunday).
 Tickets cost €13 (adults) or €9 (students and seniors over 65), and entry is free for children under 18 and holders of the Youth Card.

 TIP: Don’t forget to confirm all practical information on the official website of the Thyssen-Bornemisza National Museum, before making your purchase!

 The second day of this Madrid itinerary begins at the Parque del Retiro (or Retiro Park, in English), another UNESCO World Heritage Site.
 Also called Parque del Buen Retiro (or Park of the Pleasant Retreat, in English), this historic garden and public park was designed in the first half of the 17th century.

-Retiro Park has dozens of small tourist attractions spread over its more than 100 hectares – in which vast majority gardens, fountains, statues, monuments, and palaces.
+Retiro Park has dozens of small tourist attractions spread over its more than 100 hectares – which vast majority of gardens, fountains, statues, monuments, and palaces.
 If you don’t have time to explore them all in this Madrid itinerary, try to see at least the most famous ones:

 - Bosque del Recuerdo (or Forest of Remembrance)